 You can easily twist the recipe and prepare healthy soup for yourself.
 For this, you will need to skip two ingredients in the above recipe i.e. Yogurt and majority of chicken pieces.

 Since it is going to be a soup, I’d also recommend you to reduce the quantity of oil, onions, tomatoes and other spices.
 The rest of the procedure is pretty same, so follow the steps accordingly.
 In the end, the outcome will be quite tasty for sure.

 In case you want to impress your guests or friends with this curry, add the fresh cream and cashew paste into it.
 These ingredients will transform the taste as well as the texture of this simple chicken curry.

 When you’re done, garnish the dish with fried cashew nuts, grated cheese, and freshly chopped coriander leaves.
 Voila!
 Your royal curry is ready to serve.

 This quick recipe tastes so good that your guests would not leave without complementing your culinary skills.

 Chicken Sukka/Sukha –

-Although it won’t turn out as a traditional sukka dish, it can be prepared with the ingredients used in curry recipe.
+Although it won’t turn out as a traditional sukka dish, it can be prepared with the ingredients used in a curry recipe.

-For curry, you might need to add water in the cooked masala base.
+For the curry, you might need to add water in the cooked masala base.
 And on the other hand, the sukka style chicken starter should be cooked in its own juices.
 You may use very little amount of water to deglaze the pan.

 So, that’s how you make the chicken curry in simplest manner.
 Do try it at your home and let me know how it turns out.